storybuilder-org/StoryCAD/DEVNOTES.md

 eyes are on any production changes.

-Contributions always start from issues (bugs or feature requests) to maintain some history of why the change was made.
+Contributions always start from issues (bugs or feature requests) in order to maintain a history of why the change was made.

-The main steps are:
+### Coding Worflow

-1. Create a branch off of main
+1. Create a branch off of master.
-2. Make commits
+2. Code and make commits.
-3. Open a pull request
+3. Open a pull request.
+We recommend doing this early.
-4. Collaborate through PR comments
+4. Collaborate through PR comments.
-5. Make more commits
+5. Make more commits.
-6. Discuss and review code with a reviewer
+6. Discuss and review code with a reviewer.
-7. Deploy for final testing
+7. Deploy for final testing.
 8. Merge your branch into the main branch

-Although it's a complex program, it's orderly: throughout the code it does similar things in a similar fashion, and it's organizing principle is 'Keep it simple, stupid.'
+Although StoryBuilder is a complex program, it's orderly: throughout the code it does similar things in a similar fashion, and it's organizing principle is 'Keep it simple, stupid.'
 If you're adding something to StoryBuilder, there's a chance what you're